Integrating Psychoanalytic Thinking into Psychology

 Module Programme – Recorded

 Every week you will be able to access a video recorded lecture and a list of additional reading material.
 In week 5 and 10 there will be two additional live webinars with Dr Tanya Lecchi.
+For those interested in a more collaborative learning experience, the facilitators will organise small study groups that can meet between sessions.
+Participation in these groups is optional.

 - Week 1 – Neuroscience and psychoanalysis